-UPSC Civil Services Mains Exam has Law as one of the Optional Subjects with 2 papers (Optional Paper I and Paper II).
+UPSC Civil Services Mains Exam has Law as one of the Optional Subjects with two papers (Optional Paper I and Paper II).
 The IAS Exam has three stages- Preliminary, Mains and Interview.
-Mains stage has 9 papers including 2 papers of optional subject.
+Mains stage has nine papers, including two papers of optional subject.

 For details on similar optional subjects syllabus, check the linked article.